The Nome Trilogy: Themes

 Pratchett covered the idea of small people in some of his early writing, including his unconnected first novel, The Carpet People (1971/1992), about the tiny inhabitants of a household carpet, even smaller than Nomes.
 In 1973 Pratchett wrote "Rincemangle, the Gnome of Even Moor", one of many serialised children's stories for the Bucks Free Press, in his own words "an earlier and shorter version of what became Truckers".

 The main theme in the trilogy is the struggle of challenging society's accepted beliefs in the face of new information.
 This theme recurs through the books and includes changes in the scientific establishment, political establishment, religious beliefs, accepted history and family values of the nomes.

 "The Bromeliad" was used as the title for the collected trilogy in the US, as well as some UK editions.
 It refers to the story told by Grimma in Diggers that some species of small frogs live their entire lives inside the flowers of epiphytic bromeliad plants, which is a metaphor used for the Nomes' experience throughout the books.
 The frogs themselves appear in Wings.
-The name is also a pun on The Iliad and, according to the Annotated Pratchett File, The Belgariad.
+The name is also a pun on Iliad and, according to the Annotated Pratchett File, The Belgariad.